GoogleCloudPlatform/document-intake-accelerator/README.md

 ## Cross-Project Setup
-If you want to enable cross project access, following steps need to be done manually.

 Limitations: Two projects need to be within the same ORG.
 For further reference, lets define the two projects:
 - GCP Project to run the Claims Data Activator - Engine (**Project CDA**)
 - GCP Project to train and serve Document AI Processors and Classifier  (**Project DocAI**)

+If you want to enable cross project access, following steps need to be done:
 1) Inside Project DocAI [add](https://medium.com/@tanujbolisetty/gcp-impersonate-service-accounts-36eaa247f87c) following service account of the Project CDA `gke-sa@{PROJECT_CDA_ID}.iam.gserviceaccount.com` (used for GKE Nodes) and grant following  [roles](https://cloud.google.com/document-ai/docs/access-control/iam-roles):
    - **Document AI Viewer** - To grant access to view all resources and process documents in Document AI Where `{PROJECT_CDA_ID}` - to be replaced with the ID of the Project CDA